 Disinfect surfaces

-Wipe disinfection with soaked wipes prepared by the manufacturer is also an option.
+Wipe disinfection with pre-moistened wipes from the manufacturer is also an option.

-If you want to be on the safe side, you can also use special sheets or mattress protectors that are disposed of after use.
+Those who want to play it extra safe can also use special sheets or mattress protectors that can be disposed of after use.

 Disinfecting hands